BearStudio/react-native-ficus-ui/CONTRIBUTING.md

 pnpm run ci
 ```

-### Run the Documentation
+### Run the Documentation (To improve)

-To run the documentation in local development, there is a small workaround to properly resolve react-native dependencies (TO BE FIXED).
+To run the documentation in local development, there is a small workaround to properly resolve react-native dependencies.
 From the project root, you need to run:

 ```sh